eclipse-sisu/sisu-project/org.eclipse.sisu.plexus/src/site/markdown/conversion-to-jsr330.md

 }
 ```

-and finally inject all your disposables into a component that has access to lifecycle (good example is `AbstractLifecycleParticipant` in Maven 3+)
+and finally inject all your disposables into a component that has access to lifecycle (good example is `AbstractMavenLifecycleParticipant` in Maven 3+)

 ```
 @Named